Metaboverse/Metaboverse/docs/content/general-usage.rst

   :width: 700
   :align: center
 |
-| If the model includes timecourse or multi-condition data, the patterns present at each timepoint or condition can be viewed.
+| If the model includes time-course or multi-condition data, the patterns present at each timepoint or condition can be viewed.
 .. image:: images/motif_time.png
   :width: 700
   :align: center